igor-Ianes/engine3D/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This repository aims to provide a simple 3D renderer for game models.
+This repository aims to provide a simple 3D renderer for game models, using as guide javidx9 video series.

 Use the `README.md` as your guide.